Bluejay47/AutomountNext/README.md

 ## Overview

-AutoMountNext (v2.0.0) is a an alternative take on the original AutoMount mod, offering mount management that adapts to combat and exploration.
-The mod provides both immediate manual control and automation.
+AutomountNext (v2.0.0) is a an alternative take on the original AutoMount mod, offering mount management that adapts to combat and exploration.
+The mod provides both immediate manual control and intelligent automation.

 ## Key Features